 To learn more about the School Quality Ambassador program, or to request their presence at your local event, contact Catherine Smith.

 Anju Abdullah, School Quality Ambassador

-Anju holds over 10 years of experience as a direct community engagement provider.
-She believes that everyone be afforded the opportunity to a superior quality of life.
+Anju has over 10 years of experience as a direct community engagement provider.
+She believes that everyone should be afforded the opportunity to a superior quality of life.
 Anju finds satisfaction in helping individuals achieve better health and self-sufficiency by educating and connecting them to valuable resources and programs.
 She is active in the community as a Community Ambassador through Cuyahoga County’s HIP-C Healthy Eating Active Living (HEAL) Initiative, and a Class 26 NLI alumni.
-Anju is a certified Community Health Worker, and has over 21 years of experience providing health and human services through the Cleveland Community.
-She hopes from her work with the Alliance that she can provide families with current and useful information to make informed decisions about school fit for their children.
+Anju is a certified Community Health Worker, and has over 21 years of experience providing health and human services in the Cleveland Community.
+She hopes from her work with the Alliance that she can provide families with current and useful information to make informed decisions about school options for their children.
 Anju was born and raised in East Cleveland.
 She currently resides with her family on the east side of Cleveland, and serves the Collinwood and Glenville neighborhoods as a School Quality Ambassador.

 GiGi Elder, School Quality Ambassador